LAMMPS at TACC

 ibrun lmp_stampede -sf omp -pk omp 2 -in lammps_input

-• LAMMPS with GPU package (Frontera 15Apr20 only)
+• LAMMPS with GPU package.

-The GPU lammps executable is lmp_gpu.
-On Frontera GPU nodes, you could set -pk gpu 4 to utilize all four RTX GPUs available on each node.
+The GPU LAMMPS executable is lmp_gpu on both Frontera and Lonestar6.
 Set the -n directive to a value > 1 to let more than one MPI task share one GPU.

 #SBATCH -N 1 # Requesting 1 node